So, here you are. An exciting but painful point in your writing career.

 One of the best fantasy books ever written, when looking for examples of successful literary agent synopsis’ you can hardly ask for more than the novel breakdown that secured the best-selling series of the modern era.
 JK Rowling is famed for her generosity when it comes to supporting new writers and the provision of her synopsis of Harry Potter and the Philosopher's Stone to clamouring audiences is no exception.

 Okay, so we all know Gladiator is a movie.
 A pretty epic movie at that.
-But that isn’t the point of this post, so I won’t review it here...
-Writer and author Chuck Sambuchino has made a habit of taking much-loved movies and writing a novel-like synopsis for them.
+But that isn’t the point of this post, so I won’t review it here.
+Writer and author Chuck Sambuchino has made a habit of taking much-loved movies and writing a novel-like synopsis examples for them.
 His goal is to help up-and-coming writers envisage what their synopsis should read like using popular media properties we are all familiar with.
 That familiarity really helps you understand what crucial elements you should include, and -- just as importantly -- what can be left out.
-Take a look here!
+Take a look here or read below:

 Writer Michelle Zink has had great success through her published works, including seven well-received novels.
 The book that started it all, Prophecy of Sisters, debut to much acclaim.
 On her blog, Zink shares both the query letter and synopsis she submitted for the then titled ‘Indigo Sky’.
-This is a powerful example of a first-time author’s attempt at gaining attention from an agent; the perfect piece to read for aspiring novelists.
+This is one of the most powerful novel synopsis examples I could find, particularly because it comes from a once first-time author’s attempt at gaining attention from an agent; the perfect piece to read for aspiring novelists.

 Author of A Kill in the Morning, Graeme Shimmin has garnered a number of awards for his fictional work.
 However, he is probably best known for his blog, which itself has picked up plenty of credits.
 On said blog, you’ll find numerous writing resources, works and reviews.
-Included in his reviews is a synopsis, written in the same style as that you’d send an agent.
+Included in his reviews are novel synopsis examples, written in the same style as that you’d send an agent.
 A particular highlight is his plot summary of Casino Royale, a great example of synopsis put together by a successful author.